astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 # Where our heroes get the easy stuff out of the way

-HAGOP.
+STUDENT.
 OK, let's just start with the simply typed lambda calculus to see how this works.
 Let's define just the basics, application, lambda abstraction and the arrow type.

-ROZA.
+ADVISOR.
 Right.
 We will first need to define the two meta-types for these two sorts:

 ```makam
 term : type.
 typ : type.
 ```

-HAGOP.
+STUDENT.
 Oh, so `type` is the reserved keyword for the meta-level kind of types, and we'll use `typ` for our object-level types?

-ROZA.
+ADVISOR.
 Exactly.
 And let's do the easy constructors first:

 ```makam
 app : term -> term -> term.
 arrow : typ -> typ -> typ.
 ```

-HAGOP.
+STUDENT.
 So we add constructors to a type at any point, we do not list them out when we define it like in Haskell.
 But how about lambdas?
 I have heard that \lamprolog supports higher-order abstract syntax, which should make those really easy to add too, right?

-ROZA.
+ADVISOR.
 Yes, functions at the meta-level are parametric, so they correspond exactly to single variable binding -- they cannot perform any computation, and thus we do not have to worry about exotic terms.
 So this works fine for Church-style lambdas: